-THE LONG-TERM PLAN
+EVERGLADES LONG-TERM PLAN

-The 2003 Florida legislature amended the 1994 EFA to authorize implementation of the initial phase of the Long-Term Plan.
-The 2003 amended EFA also expands and extends the use of the District's 1/10 mill ad valorem property tax levy, agricultural privilege taxes, and other funding sources for implementing the Long-Term Plan.
+The implementation of projects in the initial phase of the Long-Term Plan was authorized in 2003 and expands and extends the use of the District's 1/10 mill ad valorem property tax levy, agricultural privilege taxes, and other funding sources for implementing projects in the Long-Term Plan.

-The Long-Term Plan will contain two phases: an initial 13-year phase (2003-2016) and a second 10-year phase (2017-2026).
-The legislature amended the EFA to require implementation of the first phase.
-The legislature indicated that a review of the EFA should occur at least 10 years after implementation of the initial phase.
-The second phase (as needed to meet planning objectives) must be approved by the legislature and codified into the EFA prior to implementation of the projects.
+The Long-Term Plan contains two phases: an initial 13-year phase (2003-2016) and a second 10-year phase (2017-2026).
+The second phase (as needed to meet planning objectives) must be approved by the legislature and codified into the EFA prior to implementation.

-Including the latest revisions, the Long-Term Plan's revised initial 13-year phase will cost approximately \$1.6 billion.
+Including the latest revisions, the Long-Term Plan's revised initial 13-year phase will cost approximately \$1.2 billion.
 This cost includes construction of Compartments B and C buildouts, STA enhancements construction, STA expansion projects, STA O&M, evaluation and monitoring of the STAs, as well as STA optimization projects and source controls projects.
-This cost estimate includes the payment of debt service associated with the expansion and buildouts of Compartments B and C, but does not include the costs associated with other EFA-related activities.
+This cost estimate includes the payment of debt service associated with COPs issuance but does not include the costs associated with other EFA-related activities.

-In FY2008, a total of \$74.4 million (unaudited) was expended for work associated with the District's Everglades Program.
-Of this amount, \$46.6 million was for work related to implementing the Long-Term Plan with the exception of construction costs associated with the expansion of Compartments B and C. O&M accounted for \$12.3 million.
-Construction expenditures associated with the expansion of Compartments B and C (financed through the issuance Certificates of Participation (COPs) totaled \$0.9 million.
-Debt service payments related to the issuance of the first COPs for Compartments B and C was \$4.2 million.
-The remaining \$10.4 million was spent on other EFA-related components such as monitoring, assessment, research, and evaluation in the EPA.
-All of these FY2008 amounts exclude any outstanding commitments/encumbrances at September 30, 2008, that will roll forward into FY2009.
+In FY2009, a total of \$94.3 million (unaudited) was expended for work associated with the District's Everglades Program.
+Of this amount, \$32.6 million was for work related to implementing the Long-Term Plan.
+O&M accounted for \$15.0 million.
+Construction expenditures associated with the expansion of Compartments B and C (financed through issuance of COPs) totaled \$16.8 million.
+Debt service payments related to the issuance of the first COPs for Compartments B and C was \$19.5 million.
+The remaining \$10.4 million was spent on other EFA-related components such as monitoring, assessment, research and evaluation in the EPA.
+All of these FY2009 amounts exclude any outstanding commitments/encumbrances at September 30, 2009 that will roll forward into FY2010.

-The FY2009 adopted budget is \$400.3 million, of which \$146.5 million relates to the Long-Term Plan components including the LTP expedited projects, STA enhancements, STA O&M, STA optimization, STA monitoring, source controls, recovery of impacted areas, adaptive implementation, Long-Term Plan program management, and debt service payments.
-Also included in the budget is \$244.7 million (prior year COPs proceeds) to be used for the construction of Compartments B and C buildouts.
-The remaining \$9.1 million covers payment of property appraiser and tax collector fees and other EFA-related components such as research and evaluation in the EPA.
+The FY2010 adopted budget is \$244.0 million of which \$77.4 million relates to the Long-Term Plan components including expedited projects, STA enhancements, STA O&M, STA optimization, STA monitoring, source controls, recovery of impacted areas, adaptive implementation, Long-Term Plan program management, and debt service payments.
+Also included in the budget is \$152.0 million (prior year COPs proceeds) to be used for the construction of Compartments B and C buildouts.
+The remaining \$14.6 million covers payment of property appraiser and tax collector fees and other EFA-related components such as research and evaluation in the EPA.

-The five-year forecast (FY2009-FY2013) for the District Everglades Program totals \$965 million, which is comprised of \$946.6 million for the Long-Term Plan of which \$483.9 million is for the construction of Compartments B and C buildouts (supplemented from prior year COPs proceeds), \$268.2 is for Long-Term Plan related activities such as source control, optimization, operations and maintenance of the STAs and \$194.5 million is for the payment of debt service associated with the expansion of Compartments B and C and construction of the buildouts.
-The remaining \$18.4 million is for other EFA-related projects such as monitoring, assessment, research, and evaluation.
-(Figure 13-4).
+The five-year EFA forecast (FY2010-FY2014) totals \$656.1 million, which comprises \$614.8 million for the Long-Term Plan (\$301.7 million of that is for the construction of Compartments B and C buildouts, supplemented from prior year COPs proceeds), while \$164.9 million is for related activities such as source control, optimization, O&M of the Everglades STAs, and \$148.2 million is for the payment of debt service associated with COPs issuance.
+The remaining \$41.3 million is for other EFA-related projects such as monitoring, assessment, research and evaluation (Figure 13-2).